tula3and/pie-planet/README.md

 Pie Planet is an adventure game made with Unity2D.
 (Unity version: 2019.3.9f1) This game is based on a exploration with some components of puzzle-solving.
 In [this link](http://www.gigdc.or.kr/game/item.php?it_id=1594202343&ca_id=3010&findType=it_name&findWord=PIE&page=1&sort1=&sort2=), you can check our design document (written in Korean) and the video clip of this game.
 - May 2020 — July 2020
 - First Unity programming
+  - Check [about-code.md](https://github.com/tula3and/pie_planet/blob/master/about-codes.md#about-codes-of-pie-planet) if you want to know more about codes in this game
 - How to play
   - Download [Unity Personal](https://unity.com/)
   - `git clone` this repository and open the folder in Unity